fbpx

 • Lawyer details.

 When making your offer, use precise non-round numbers.
-For example, an offer of $553,500 is better than an offer of $550 000.
-This is because most people think in round numbers, and an offer slightly higher gives the number more credibility and weight, which might win you the deal.
+For example, an offer of $553,500 is better than an offer of $550,000.
+Opting for uneven numbers can give the impression that you’ve stretched your budget to its limits and gives a seller reason to pause before replying to your offer.
+This is because most people think in round numbers, and a slightly higher offer gives the number more credibility and weight, which might win you the deal.

 What to do in a multiple-offer situation?